LionelDraghi/ArchiCheck/docs/tests/rules_on_components.md

   Running :
   > archicheck rules4.txt -I dir4

-  Error expected, as P1 is unsing a forbidden unit :
+  Error expected, as P1 is using a forbidden unit :
 ```
 Error : dir4/p1.ads:2: Interfaces.C use is forbidden
 ```